 and a language that can transcribe emotion.

-It is through this language we find poems, epics, sermons, and social commentary from one of the most oppressed and segregated ethnic groups in America.
+It is through this language we find poems, epics, sermons, and social commentary from a diverse yet unified community.

 It is not the blending of these musical heritages that led to the creation of jazz, but rather the confrontation between them.
-Jazz both reflects the sociological conflict between these once opposing cultures, yet also progresses the equality and mutual understanding between them.
+Jazz both reflects the sociological conflict between once opposing cultures, yet also progresses the equality and mutual understanding between them.
 Jazz is a melting pot of innovation and creativity, and the driving force behind 20th century music innovation in America.